Appease/PowerShellClient/README.md

 ***Operationally:***
 - everything takes place within PowerShell
-- as you create/edit your `DevOps` a snapshot of each is maintained in a `YOUR-DEVOP-NAME.psd1` file (under the .PoshDevOps directory).
+- as you create/edit your `DevOps` a snapshot of each is maintained in a `YOUR-DEVOP-NAME.psd1` file (under the .Appease directory).

 ###How do I get started?
 navigate to the root directory of your project: